 #3: Sauté in some olive oil and let it caramelized slowly but surely.
 This is long but this is how it's done.
 Do the dishes in the meantime :) and have a coffee or a glass of wine.

 #4: Add the broth and let it simmer, voilà!
-Some more waiting around but you want your flavours to deepened.
+Some more waiting around but you want your flavors to deepen.

 #5: Serve in cute oven-proof bowls, cover with some sliced baguette, generously add some cheese, and broil.

-Now, let’s talk about step number 2.
+Now, let's talk about step number 2.
 Do you chop half an onion and start crying?
 Do you have a special trick?
-Is wearing googles a real thing?
+Is wearing google a real thing?
 My way?
 Pretty traditional actually.
-I’m not fan of gadgets, give me a my favourite knife and a chopping board and I’m happy.
+I'm not a fan of gadgets, give me my favorite knife and a chopping board and I'm happy.

 My secret is practice.
-By the time I’m done cutting the first onion, my eyes are barely watery.
-If you don’t know how to cut an onion or need a reminder, I have a tutorial post here where I also share a quick video.
-LEARN TO CUT AN ONION UNDER A MINUTE!
+By the time I'm done cutting the first onion, my eyes are barely watery.
+If you don't know how to cut an onion or need a reminder, I have a tutorial post here where I also share a quick video.
+LEARN TO CUT AN ONION IN UNDER A MINUTE!

 Is Onion Soup Good For You?

 Here is to enjoying delicious food that is good for you!
 Cheers to that!
 I read this amazing article, so well explained.
 The health benefits of onions are clearly listed and explained.

-The ones that stood out the most for me where that onion are packed with vitamins, nutrients and minerals.
+The ones that stood out the most for me were that onions are packed with vitamins, nutrients, and minerals.
 I had no idea.
-Onions are specially rich in Vitamin C.
+Onions are especially rich in Vitamin C.

-LOADED with antioxydants is another surprising and impressive information.
-Studies showed that higher intake of these type of food reduces the risk of heart disease, diabetes or cancer.
+LOADED with antioxidants is another surprising and impressive piece of information.
+Studies showed that a higher intake of these types of food reduces the risk of heart disease, diabetes, or cancer.

-Although the article explains it all in details in a more thorough way, the gist is that onions are good for you thus this French Onion Soup recipe should be on your menu ASAP.
+Although the article explains it all in detail in a more thorough way, the gist is that onions are good for you thus this French Onion Soup recipe should be on your menu ASAP.